CGATOxford/UMI-tools/README.rst

 Help
 -----

+For full documentation see https://umi-tools.readthedocs.io/en/latest/

 See `QUICK_START.md <./doc/QUICK_START.md>`_ and
 `Single_cell_tutorial.md <./doc/Single_cell_tutorial.md>`_ for tutorials on the most common usage patterns.

-To get detailed help on umi_tools run
+To get help on umi_tools run

 .. code:: bash

    $ umi_tools --help

-To get help on a specific [COMMAND] run
+To get help on the options for a specific [COMMAND], run

 .. code:: bash